natepiano/obsidian_knife/readme.md

 After ok does an update with apply_changes: true, it will set this property back to false so you don't accidentally apply changes when you may not want to - especially when making sure that things work.

-### back_populate_file_count
+### file_process_limit

 Optional.
-Limits the number of files processed for back population.
+Limits the number of files processed.
 Useful for testing changes on a subset of files.

 For example, you can set apply_changes: false and then limit the number of files processed so you can assess if ok is doing the right thing.  once your happy with the results, you can either remove this property or set it to a very large number.